mosip/documentation/docs/Registration-client---Real-bio-metric-service-integration.md

 Location of the log file in windows machine:  **C:\Program Files\Syncbyte Innovations Private Limited\SyncbyteMosipRDService\MOSIPRDSERVICE.log**

-## REGISTRATION OF PHOTO CAPTURE DEVICE
+## Registration of photo capture device
  Special measures should be in place when registering the photo capture device Apart from performing the above-mentioned steps, you have to specify the VID and PID of the connected device for the service application.